awslabs/containers-cost-allocation-dashboard/README.md

 ### AWS and K8s Resources Cleanup

-1. From `terraform/terraform_aws_helm_resources`, run `terraform destroy`.<br />
-It'll remove both the AWS resources, and invoke Helm to remove the CronJob and Service Account.
+1. Follow the "Complete Cleanup" section in the Terraform README.md, located in the `terraform/kubecost_cid_terraform_module/README.md` directory
 2. Manually remove the CloudWatch Log Stream that was created by the AWS Glue Crawler
 3. Empty and delete the S3 bucket you created
 4. Run `kubectl delete ns <namespace>` to remove the K8s namespace